SlowBubble/video-spreadsheet/README.md

 - alt+right: increment time value by 0.5 seconds (positionMs, startMs and endMs) if the cursor is on one of those columns
 - alt+left: decrement time value by 0.5 seconds similar to alt+right

-# wip: m5g
+# m5g

-- Autofill the position field of a row using the current time at creation
+- Autofill the positionMs field of a row using the current time at creation

-# m5h
+# wip: m5h
 - Decide if I need subcommands
   - I mainly want slow-mo to dramatize a stroke
   - May be add in some pauses